-Achieving net zero emissions by 2050 will require an unprecedented transformation of American energy systems and the adoption of a wide variety of clean energy, storage, and home electrification solutions.
-Our successful deployment of such products will depend on several factors outside our control, including shifting market conditions and policy frameworks.
+Meeting soaring demand for electricity and achieving net zero emissions will require an unprecedented transformation of American energy systems and the adoption of a wide variety of clean energy, storage, and home electrification solutions.
+Our successful, efficient deployment of such products will depend on several factors outside our control, including shifting market conditions and policy frameworks.
 Our failure to adapt to changing market conditions, to compete successfully with existing or new competitors, and to adopt new or enhanced offerings could limit our growth and have a material adverse effect on our business and prospects.